Suareza1992/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

-This directory contains everything regarding the Pointers, Arrays and Strings unit in C for Holberton.
+This directory contains the Holberton  0x06 unit exercises